 We are very much aware that the situation is constantly changing and the current global travel restrictions will not be lifted in every country at the same time and in the same way.
 If you are considering joining, please contact us.
 One of our Project Experts will explain your options and offer tailor-made advice for planning your trip.

 “The health and safety of our volunteers and interns is always our top priority.
 We’re in constant contact with the WHO, FCO and local embassies globally, and our staff receive daily updates and health advice.
 With this information, we adjust our safety strategies if necessary as well as keep you informed if anything changes.

-With these types of unforeseen situations, we believe it’s important to be flexible.
-We’ve relaxed our terms and conditions and waived our amendment fees for all first-time changes.
-This means that if you have any hesitations or the advice of local authorities change, you can change your dates, project or destinations without any administration fees.
-We want you to have total peace of mind about your project and safety.” - Greg Thomson, CEO
+With unforeseen situations like these, we believe in the importance of flexibility.
+We’ve relaxed our terms and conditions and waived our amendment fees for all changes due to the Coronavirus.
+We’re also offering postponements of up to 24 months for anyone who wants to delay their trip.
+This means, if you have any hesitation or the advice of local authorities change, you can change your dates, project or destinations without any administration fees.
+We want you to have total peace of mind about your project and safety.”

+We continue to receive questions from upcoming travellers about the impact of the Coronavirus on their projects and international travel.
 To ease your concerns, we’ve compiled a list of the most commonly asked questions with our responses below.
 Please feel free to contact us for more information.